Apoll011/LoGate/README.md

 1. Open `main.py`.

-2. Manually classify logical propositions by providing the proposition and its type using the `frases_classificadas` list.
+2. Manually classify logical propositions by providing the proposition and its type using the `frases` list.

 3. Run the script: